 Status meanings

-out-of-scope means the upstream test does not map to Grimace’s current public surface.
+out-of-scope means the RDKit test does not map to Grimace’s current public surface.
 Common examples are CXSMILES extension serialization, wrapper API smoke tests, canonical-ranking behavior outside the supported canonical=False, doRandom=True regime, and internal RDKit helper APIs that Grimace does not expose.

 needs-fixture and unreviewed are unfinished triage states.
 The checked-in ledger should keep both at zero.